hathibelagal-dev/instantpolyglot/docs/eng/Czech.md

 ### Common Czech (Obecná čeština)

-Common Czech, known as "obecná čeština" in Czech, is a widely spoken interdialect of the Czech language.
+Common Czech, known as “obecná čeština” in Czech, is a widely spoken interdialect of the Czech language.
 It serves as an informal, colloquial variety used in everyday communication, particularly in Bohemia (the western part of the Czech Republic) and parts of western Moravia.
 While Standard Czech remains the official language used in formal situations, media, and education, Common Czech is the de facto spoken standard for many Czechs in informal contexts.

 #### Historical development